Emergency Medical Technology/Technician

 Semester Hours 3

-This course relates pathophysiology and assessment findings to the formulation of field impressions and implementation treatment plans for specific medical conditions.
-Content areas include: pulmonology, neurology, gastroenterology, renal/urology, toxicology, hematology, environmental conditions, infectious and communicable diseases, abuse and assault, patients with special challenges, and acute interventions for the chronic care patient.
+This course relates pathophysiology and assessment findings to the formulation of field impressions and implementation of treatment plans for specific medical conditions.
+Content areas include pulmonology, neurology, gastroenterology, renal/urology, toxicology, hematology, environmental conditions, infectious and communicable diseases, abuse and assault, patients with special challenges, and acute interventions for chronic care patients.

 EMS 246: Paramedic Trauma Management